StarPlatinumDa/3SmLSTM/README.md

 ## Acknowledgements

 This repo is based on [Hyperformer](https://github.com/ZhouYuxuanYX/Hyperformer) and [CTR-GCN](https://github.com/Uason-Chen/CTR-GCN).
-The training strategy is based on [CTR-GCN].
+The training strategy is based on CTR-GCN.

-Thanks to the original authors for their work!
+Thanks to the original authors for their great work!

 ## Citation